chencaize/qt-build-cli/README.md

 4. 1.1.2 Fix the issue that items in the copy cannot use multi-level directories
 5. 1.1.3 Fix config param's repalce bug,add debug option
 6. 1.1.4 Fix qtBuildCli can not get the params' bug
-7. 1.1.5 rename example to test,add test script,use less 4.2.0 and use PR #4261(this will support variable concatenation)
+7. 1.1.5 rename example to test,add test script,use less 4.2.0
+8. 1.1.6 modify less to less-4.2.0-4261,this is less's PR 4261(this will support variable concatenation)